shaafiraks/spotify-project1/README.md

+# Here to Hear

+This is an application to create your playlist on Spotify.

+# Technical Requirements

+1. Hooks
+2. Flex & Grid
+3. Redux
+4. Eslint
+5. Testing
+6. Deploy

+# Additional Features

+1. Navigation Bar
+2. User Profile

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+### `npx create-react-app my-app`

+### `cd my-app`

 In the project directory, you can run: